IMPORTANT WARNING:

 What special precautions should I follow?

-• some medications should not be taken with midazolam.
+- some medications should not be taken with midazolam.
 Other medications may cause dosing changes or extra monitoring when taken with midazolam.
-Make sure you have discussed any medications you are currently taking or plan to take before starting midazolam with your doctor and pharmacist.
-Before starting, stopping, or changing any medications while taking midazolam, please get the advice of your doctor or pharmacist.
+Make sure you have discussed any medications you are currently taking or plan to take before receiving midazolam with your doctor and pharmacist.

-• the following nonprescription or herbal products may interact with midazolam: cimetidine (Tagamet); St. John's wort.
-Be sure to let your doctor and pharmacist know that you are taking these medications before you start taking midazolam.
-Do not start any of these medications while taking midazolam without discussing with your healthcare provider
+- the following nonprescription or herbal products may interact with midazolam: cimetidine, St. John's wort.
+Be sure to let your doctor and pharmacist know that you are taking these medications before you receive midazolam.

 What side effects can this medication cause?

 Some side effects can be serious.
-If your child experiences any of these symptoms, call his or her doctor immediately:
+If you experience any of these symptoms or those in the IMPORTANT WARNING section, call your doctor immediately:

 Midazolam may cause other side effects.
-Call your child's doctor if your child has any unusual problems while taking this medication.
+Call yourdoctor if you have any unusual problems while taking this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (https://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).